 What Are the Potential Defenses to Wire Fraud?

 There are several recognized defenses to wire fraud under 18 U.S.C.
 Section 1343, some of which are more likely than others to be applicable in the context of a healthcare fraud investigation.
 These defenses include:

 1. Constructive Fraud

-Due to the complexities of the federal health care system and the Medicare, Medicaid, and Tricare billing guidelines – it is common for health care providers to engage in billing practices which appear to be indicative of intentional fraud, but which actually reflect a misunderstanding of the rules that apply.
+Due to the complexities of the federal healthcare system and the Medicare, Medicaid, and Tricare billing guidelines – it is common for healthcare providers to engage in billing practices that appear to be indicative of intentional fraud, but which actually reflect a misunderstanding of the rules that apply.
 When reckless or negligent, but unintentional, acts result in overpayments, this is known as constructive fraud.
 Since prosecutors must prove that a defendant, “devised or intend[ed] to devise,” a fraudulent scheme in order to obtain a conviction for wire fraud, constructive fraud is a complete defense to criminal culpability under 18 U.S.C.
 Section 1343.

 2. Good Faith (Lack of Intent)

 The good faith defense is similar to the constructive fraud defense in that it challenges the government’s evidence of intent.
 If you attempted in good faith to comply with the law but still ended up submitting false or fraudulent claims to Medicare (or committing any other act that would otherwise qualify as criminal healthcare fraud), your lack of intent is a defense to criminal prosecution under 18 U.S.C.
 1343 and the relevant healthcare fraud statute.
 Note, however, that lack of intent is not necessarily an exculpatory defense for civil allegations of healthcare fraud.

 3. Lack of Authority